scott-whitworth/space_genetics/Documentation/Code_Overview_CS_readme.md

     4. [convertToAdults](#converttoadults)- this fills the newAdults vector with the simulated children

 ### fillParents
-  - Selects the top adults from the previous generations to be parents
+  - Selects the top (1-[random_parents](./config_readme.md/#basic-variables)) adults from the previous generations to be parents.
+The remaining parents are filled up with random adults
     - The number of parents considered comes from the survivor_count variables in genetic.config
   - If it is generation 0, parents are selected from the first adults who were randomly generated
   - Potential parents will only include adults with error statues of valid or duplicate